 DevOps is all the rage these days.
 Buzzwords like Continuous Integration (CI) and Continuous Delivery (CD) get thrown around all the time.
-How do you ‘do’ the DevOps and implement CI and CD?
+How do you ‘do’ the DevOps automation and implement CI and CD?
 DevOps tools.

 DevOps tools can be categorized in many different ways and that is what this article will set out to show.
-In this article, you’re going to learn a brief background on DevOps and you’ll then learn many of the most popular DevOps tools that will help you and your organization succeed!
+In this article, you’re going to learn a brief background on DevOps automation and you’ll then learn many of the most popular DevOps tools that will help you and your organization succeed!

 Let’s get started!

 Table of Contents

 To understand DevOps tools, you must first understand the concept of continually delivering value to customers.
 Delivering a solution to customers typically requires three different phases.
 Organizations must build the code when new code is pushed to a source control repository.
 It must then be prepared to deploy to an environment (deliver) and finally deployed to the environment for users to consume.

 When you perform each of these phases in an automated fashion, you’re continuously performing each action.
 In DevOps-speak, you get:

 While writing code collaboratively, software developers must merge changes and updates frequently into the main codebase depending on the version control tool used.
 When a developer checks in code to the repository, an action is automatically triggered called CI.